LindaV2023/HomeworkMod3/README.md

 # HomeworkMod3

 ## DESCRIPTION
 Project is to use the given code to make a Password Generator that would produce a secure password.

 ## USAGE
 This generator must be able to produce a password between 8 and 129 characters.
-It also must ask the user is they would like lower or upper alpha characters, numbers and/or special symbols.
+It also must ask the user is they would like lower or upper alpha characters, numbers and/or special symbols, or any combination of those.

 ## USER STORY